-- DBCA Clearing of vegetation will not be supported in the Reserve. - DFES access for fire suppression is not adequate and consequently some dwellings may be vulnerable.
+- DBCA All vegetation management or modification must be undertaken in compliance with relevant policies and approvals. - DFES access for fire suppression is not adequate and consequently some dwellings may be vulnerable.

 This precinct could become a key destination for experiencing and sharing knowledge about the natural environment and our cultural heritage.